Prajwal208V/PreapBytes/react/README.md

 ### context vs React Redux
 context:
- -Context provides a way to pass data through the component tree without manually passing props down through each nested component.
+* Context provides a way to pass data through the component tree without manually passing props down through each nested component.
- -any updateds are made with the Context value.
+* any updateds are made with the Context value.
- -We can change the state in it, very simple.
+* We can change the state in it, very simple.
- -Excellent for more static data Context is NOT designed for handling high-frequency updates.(means not optimized for high frequncy changes ex:state                   changes every seconds or multi times per second)
+* Excellent for more static data Context is NOT designed for handling high-frequency updates.(means not optimized for high frequncy changes ex:state                   changes every seconds or multi times per second)
- -Only little setup is required - create context and sometimes wrapper component -There could be more difficult maintenance in more complex-applications.
+* Only little setup is required - create context and sometimes wrapper component
+* There could be more difficult maintenance in more complex-applications.
- -therfore It is better to use with small applications.
+* therfore It is better to use with small applications.

 Redux:
--Redux is a state managing library used in JavaScript apps.It simply manages the state and data of an application.
+* Redux is a state managing library used in JavaScript apps.It simply manages the state and data of an application.
--any updateds are made with pure functions i.e. reducers.
+* any updateds are made with pure functions i.e. reducers.
--The state is read-only.
+* The state is read-only.
 We cannot change them directly.(Redux passes down the Action to the Reducer.
 Then, the Reducer updates the state depending                    upon the Action that was passed)
--redux can handles high-frequency updates.(optimized for high frequncy changes ex:state changes every seconds or multi times per second)
+* redux can handles high-frequency updates.(optimized for high frequncy changes ex:state changes every seconds or multi times per second)
--More setup than Context API (and more terms to understand) -esay  maintenance in more complex-applications.
+* More setup than Context API (and more terms to understand)
+* esay  maintenance in more complex-applications.
--It is perfect for larger applications.
+* It is perfect for larger applications.

 ⚖️scaler(The React Hook cannot be considered as a replacement for Redux (It is an open-source, JavaScript library useful in managing the application state) when it comes to the management of the global application state tree in large complex applications, even though the React will provide a useReducer hook that manages state transitions similar to Redux.
 Redux is very useful at a lower level of component hierarchy to handle the pieces of a state which are dependent on each other, instead of a declaration of multiple useState hooks.
 In commercial web applications which is larger, the complexity will be high, so using only React Hook may not be sufficient.
 Few developers will try to tackle the challenge with the help of React Hooks and others will combine React Hooks with the Redux.)